Mahmoud Ahmadinejad: Family planning and population policy

 In October 2006, Ahmadinejad began calling for the scrapping of Iran's existing birth-control policies which discouraged Iranian couples from having more than two children.
 He told MPs that Iran could cope with 50 million more people than the current 70 million.
 In November 2010, he urged Iranians to marry and reproduce earlier: "We should take the age of marriage for boys to 20 and for girls to about 16 and 17."
-His remarks have drawn criticism and been called ill-judged at a time when Iran was struggling with surging inflation and rising unemployment, estimated at around 11%.
+His remarks have drawn criticism and been called ill-judged at a time when Iran was struggling with surging inflation and rising unemployment, estimated at 11%.
 Ahmadinejad's call was reminiscent of a call for Iranians to have more children made by Ayatollah Ruhollah Khomeini in 1979.
 The policy had increased Iran's population by 16 million in seven years but had eventually been reversed in response to the resultant economic strain.

 In 2008, the government sent the "Family Protection Bill" to the Iranian parliament.
 Women's rights activists criticized the bill for removing protections from women, such as the requirement that a husband obtain his wife's consent before marrying a second wife.
 Women's rights in Iran are more religiously based than those in secular countries.